We’ve spent more than a decade manning the Army National Guard’s phones—and now the Navy. Here’s (some of) what we learned.

-My wife once called a call center to buy a pair of shoes for our wedding and ended up talking to the sales rep for over a half-hour.
+My wife once called a call center to buy a pair of shoes for our wedding and ended up talking to the sales rep for over half an hour.
 (The conversation was only marginally shoe-related.)
 A few weeks later, a package showed up at our door with two customized coffee mugs, complete with our names, and a handmade card congratulating us on our wedding.
 My wife told everyone.

 This kind of customer service raises the bar for what a call center should be.
 And the reality is that for many businesses, the customer service your call center provides is the only front-door experience you’re going to get.
 You don’t have to give out coffee mugs to every caller, but the right investments in strategy and people go a long way in creating an extraordinary customer-service experience.
 Here are a few secrets.

 Imagine you are one of your customers, and you’re ready to buy a product.
-Imagine getting in your car, driving to the store’s brick and mortar location, and being greeted by a locked door with a “We’ve moved” sign.
+Imagine getting in your car, driving to the store’s brick-and-mortar location, and being greeted by a locked door with a “We’ve moved” sign.
 How would you feel?
 Well, those calling into your call center get that exact feeling—frustration—when they have to call back … or get transferred … or discover the call center can’t provide the resolution they need.
-So, whether you’re selling shoes or putting soldiers in boots, conversion rates rely on one-touch customer service.
-Provide it by delivering actionable data and resolving conflict when the caller needs it—which is now.
+So whether you’re selling shoes or putting soldiers in boots, conversion rates rely on one-touch customer service.
+Provide it by delivering actionable data and resolving conflict when the caller needs it—now.

 Our call center number, 1-800-Go-Guard, is the Army National Guard’s “front desk.”
 We have callers who are legislators, concerned moms and teens ready to enlist.
 Our operators are brand ambassadors to all.
 The reason is our extensive QA program.
 Because it’s not enough to provide annual feedback, our operators aren’t just monitored regularly; instead, they get regular feedback on their calls, which enable them to make qualitative course corrections quickly.